What was it, and what went wrong?

-The details of the new Green Homes Grant scheme were announced in September 2020 as part of a £2 Billion green jobs package. £1 Billion of this is for home energy improvements, enough for an estimated 600,000 grants .
+The details of the Green Homes Grant scheme were announced in September 2020 as part of a £2 Billion green jobs package. £1 Billion of this is for home energy improvements, enough for an estimated 600,000 grants .

-The vouchers will cover up to two thirds of the cost of the improvements, up to a maximum of £5,000.
+The vouchers could cover up to two thirds of the cost of the improvements, up to a maximum of £5,000.
 If you receive certain means tested benefits, you could get a voucher that covers all the costs of your improvements, up to a maximum of £10,000

-What can I spend the grant on?
+What could I spend the grant on?